tohuel/tohuel.github.io/_pages/about.md

 -------
 Welcome,
-I’m Tobi — an applied scientist and economist with a passion for solving complex problems at the intersection of data science, economics, and technology.
+I’m Tobias — an applied scientist and economist with a passion for solving complex problems at the intersection of data science, economics, and technology.

 Professionally, I’ve worked in a range of fields, including tech, financial advisory, central banking, financial market analysis, and academic behavioral macro-finance research.
 Each experience has deepened my appreciation for using data to inform decisions and create impactful solutions.